Phillies snap 7-game losing skid with 13-7 win over Mets

+PHILADELPHIA (AP) — The Philadelphia Phillies busted out of their slump in a big way.

-PHILADELPHIA (AP) — Maikel Franco hit a go-ahead two-run homer, Rhys Hoskins, Jean Segura and Jay Bruce also went deep and the Philadelphia Phillies beat the New York Mets 13-7 Monday night, snapping a seven-game losing streak.
+Maikel Franco hit a go-ahead two-run homer, Rhys Hoskins, Jean Segura and Jay Bruce also went deep and the Phillies beat the New York Mets 13-7 Monday night, snapping a seven-game losing streak.

+“We executed on our game plan to keep things light, to come in with a little swagger,” manager Gabe Kapler said.
+“Sometimes a little swagger pre-game leads to swagger in-game.
+I think we got some of that back.”

 Zach Eflin (7-7) struggled through five innings, allowing six runs and 11 hits but got a rare outburst from his offense.
 The Phillies scored only 15 runs total during their losing streak.